se-edu/learningresources/contents/computerVision/cv.md

 *This example is extracted from "Detecting cats in images with OpenCV" tutorial originally published on PyImageSearch on August 21, 2017.
 Refer to original tutorial [here](https://www.pyimagesearch.com/2016/06/20/detecting-cats-in-images-with-opencv/).
 All pictures and code snippets in this example belong to its original author, Adrian Rosebrock.*

 In this example, we apply object detection to find cats lurking in a given image using a Haar feature-based cascade classifier for face of cats.
-Haar cascade is a fast, efficient, and somewhat restricting, object detection method proposed by Paul Viola and Michael Jones in their [2001 paper](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf), "Rapid Object Detection using a Boosted Cascade of Simple Features".
-The classifier used below is pre-trained and shared by OpenCV; there are other classifiers for detecting various objects stored in [OpenCV repository](https://github.com/Itseez/opencv/tree/master/data/haarcascades).
+Haar cascade is a fast, efficient, and somewhat restricting, object detection method proposed by *Paul Viola and Michael Jones*.<sup>[[16]](#footnote16)</sup> The classifier used below is pre-trained and shared by OpenCV; there are other classifiers for detecting various objects stored in [OpenCV repository](https://github.com/Itseez/opencv/tree/master/data/haarcascades).
 In this example, for simplicity, we limit to detecting only 1 class of object, cats.
 In practice, one can combine many classifiers to detect multiple classes.

 Since Haar cascade method relies on geometrical features of pixels, we convert the image to grayscale before processing it since color information is not relevant.